AztecProtocol/aztec-packages/docs/docs/concepts/advanced/data_structures/trees.md

 The Private Kernel circuit will modify this `note_hash` further, before it is inserted into the tree.
 It will:

-- Silo the commitment, to prevent cross-contamination of this contract's state variables with other contracts' state variables:
+- Silo the note_hash, to prevent cross-contamination of this contract's state variables with other contracts' state variables:
   `siloed_note_hash: Field = hash(note_hash, contract_address);`
-- Ensure uniqueness of the commitment, by hashing it with a nonce `unique_siloed_note_hash: Field = hash(siloed_note_hash, nonce);`, where `nonce: Field = hash(new_nullifiers[0], index)`, where `index` is the position of the new note hash in all new note hashes.
+- Ensure uniqueness of the note_hash, by hashing it with a nonce `unique_siloed_note_hash: Field = hash(siloed_note_hash, nonce);`, where `nonce: Field = hash(new_nullifiers[0], index)`, where `index` is the position of the new note hash in all new note hashes.

 > Note, all hashes will be appropriately domain-separated.